 Lights are essential at night.
 A good front light will throw some light out sideways as well as forwards.
 This makes you more visible to traffic waiting to emerge from side roads.
 Reflective clothing is useful too, as it brighter coloured clothing during the day.

-The more time and room you've got to take evasive action, the easier it is.
+The more time and room you've got to take evasive action when cycling, the easier it is.
 That's why it's so important to be aware of the traffic environment and to position yourself best within it.